PelionIoT/mbl-docs/Docs/install_mbl_on_device/connect_network_and_pelion/connect_network.md

 ## Setting up a Wi-Fi connection

+<span class="tips">**Tip**: We recommend [installing MBL CLI](../develop-apps/setting-up.html) and setting up a USB connection to the device.
+You can then discover the device and [use a shell](../develop-apps/usage.html#get-shell-access-ssh) to set up the Wi-Fi connection.</span>

 <span class="notes">PICO-PI with PICO-IMX7D SoM and NXP 8M Mini EVK devices require the Wi-Fi firmware to be installed separately.
-To do this connect to an Ethernet cable or bring up the USB Ethernet interface and run the script **/opt/arm/populate_rootfs_qca.sh** on the device.
+Using [MBL CLI](../develop-apps/setting-up.html) and [a shell](../develop-apps/usage.html#remote-command-execution) run the script **/opt/arm/populate_rootfs_qca.sh** on the device.
 This will display a EULA that must be accepted to install the firmware.
+Then reboot the device using the **reboot** command.
 This process will have to be repeated if a root filesystem update is performed.</span>

-<span class="tips">**Tip**: We recommend [installing MBL CLI](../develop-apps/setting-up.html) and setting up a USB connection to the device.
-You can then discover the device and [use a shell](../develop-apps/usage.html#get-shell-access-ssh) to set up the Wi-Fi connection.</span>

 Mbed Linux OS (MBL) uses **Connection Manager (ConnMan)** to manage Wi-Fi interfaces and connections.
 This page briefly reviews ConnMan and then explains how to use it to set up and manage Wi-Fi on MBL devices.